Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 data science, machine learning and predictive analytics.
 Also, as Python is open source, there is an abundance of material freely available online to show how to use these libraries.
-One objection that may be raised for using Python over an "off the shelf" analysis package is the fact that it takes quite a lot of coding to do the same amount of work using Python which can be achieved in 30 minutes using a graphical user interfaced package. \ The good news is that libraries such as Bokeh exist which enable interactive data visualizations to be created.
+One objection that may be raised for using Python over an "off the shelf" analysis package is the fact that it takes quite a lot of coding to do the same amount of work using Python as can be achieved in 30 minutes using a graphical user interfaced package.
+The good news is that libraries such as Bokeh exist which enable interactive data visualizations to be created.
 The use of Bokeh would allow someone with a little experience in Python to create an HTML based platform to perform any exploratory analysis that they may need to carry out